TRW Crash Sensor Defect

 Nichol Lynn Barker Pahlck's 2002 Honda Accord was involved in a "crash that should not have been fatal," according to Florida authorities.

 Pahlck's family denies receiving any recall notices although Honda said in previous statements that 21 airbag recall notices were mailed over the years to registered owners of the Accord, including 10 recall notices sent to the current owner.

 The 2002 Accord is part of the Takata "High Risk" list.
 Regardless, these stories are hard to read and point to the importance of getting any recalled inflators replaced.

 It's a new year, so we're out with the old and in with the ... ahh, crap.
 There's another Takata recall for Honda owners?
 2018 ...
 2017 ... it's all the same.

 Yet here we are with another recall of 1.3 million Honda and Acura vehicles with ticking time-bombs for airbags.
-Many of the vehicles are being re … continue reading
+Many of the vehicles are being recalled for a second time.

 If you thought one recall for Takata airbag inflators was a nightmare, you're really not going to like this news from CarComplaints.com.